jigmetnamgyal/astrocredence/README.md

 2. To add the necessary contribution that will get your Pull Request accepeted refer [CONTRIBUTING.md](https://github.com/JigmeT123/astrocredence/blob/master/CONTRIBUTING.md) file.

+## Claim an Issue
+Comment on the issue.
+In case of no activity on the issue even after 2 days, the issue will be reassigned.
+If you have difficulty approaching the issue, feel free to ask on our slack channel.

+## Communication
+If you have any queries or suggestions, please use the discord channel of **Geek Editor FrontEnd**.

+### How to contribute?

+* Fork this repo
+* Create a new file in "Contributions" folder
+* Add any code in any language you like
+* Push PR
+* Follow Developer & Star the repo
+* All done!

 ## Rules and Regulations

 1. Pull requests can be submitted to any opted-in repository on GitHub or GitLab